Multiple Series Representations of $N$-fold Mellin-Barnes Integrals

 As explained above, we stress that the $\tilde\sum$ sum sign in the RHS of Eq.\eqref{f_1-f_N} is over all the $N$-combinations that correspond to the series representation under consideration and whose singular factors form a subset of $G$.
 And the $\sum_\alpha$ sum sign in the LHS recalls that it can happen that the result is obtained as a combination of sets of $N$ groups of singular factors, instead of a single one.
 In this case, each vector ${\bf f}_\alpha({\bf z})$ is subject to the condition that it contains contributions of all the singular factors in $G$ and that it is a zero-dimensional ideal.

-One must note here that Eq.\eqref{f_1-f_N} may not have a unique solution.
+One must note here that Eq.\eqref{f_1-f_N} may not have a unique solution (see Eqs.(\ref{Appell_grouping_1}) and (\ref{Appell_grouping_2}) for an example of such situation).
 However, from our experience, any solution that satisfies Eq.\eqref{f_1-f_N} will give the same result.

 It may also happen that some gamma functions in the denominator of the MB integrand are also singular at the considered type of singularity.
-In this case one applies the same procedure as described above for the explicit extraction of their singular factors (which this time appear in the numerator) and one simplifies the final form of the grouping accordingly.
-We show examples where this simplification has to be taken into account in \cite{ABFG2}.
+In this case one applies the procedure for the explicit extraction of their singular factors (which this time appear in the numerator) and one simplifies the final form of the grouping accordingly.
+We show examples where this simplification has to be taken into account in \cite{Ananthanarayan:2020xpd} and in Eq.(\ref{deno_simpl}) below.

 The residues of the considered type of singularities are then obtained by adding the residues corresponding to each vector ${\bf f}_\alpha({\bf z})$.
 For the explicit computation of these residues one has to perform the transformation law \cite{griffiths}.
-Using the ${\bf f}_\alpha({\bf z})$ as inputs, this can be done automatically with the help of the $\textit{Mathematica}$ package $\texttt{MultivariateResidues}$ \cite{Larsen:2017aqb}.
+Using the ${\bf f}_\alpha({\bf z})$ as inputs, this can be done automatically with the help of the $\textsc{MultivariateResidues}$ package.
+This step is performed by our code which calls this package internally.

 After the computation of the contribution of this particular type of singularities, it is necessary to look for other types of singularities associated with the same $N$-combination, if any.
 Once done, one has to go on with the next $N$-combination in $S''$ and perform the same analysis (avoiding double counting).
-The final answer for the series representation is obtained by adding the contributions of all $N$-combinations in $S''$.
+The final answer for the series representation is obtained by adding the contributions of all $N$-combinations in $S''$.\\